Taiwan scrambles jets as China's air force holds drill near island

 They were followed by Taiwan jets until the mainland aircraft returned to base, it said in a statement.

-Taiwan on March 21 sent ships and aircraft to shadow a Chinese aircraft carrier group that sailed through the narrow Taiwan Straight.
+Taiwan on March 21 sent ships and aircraft to shadow a Chinese aircraft carrier group that sailed through the narrow Taiwan Strait.

 Taiwan is one of China’s most sensitive issues and a potential military flashpoint.